 If you don’t have the right complementary instruments and performers in the room, collaborating together and working in harmony, the result can be a big mess.

 But, if you bring the right performers together, the results can be magical and inspiring.

 Think back to the last meeting you were in, chances are there were lots of great conversations, valuable inputs and insights.

-When you lead meetings effectively, it’s worthwhile to set aside time at the end of every meeting to have everyone share their biggest insight.
+When you lead meetings effectively, set aside time at the end of every meeting to have everyone share their biggest insight.